"Dan Brown has to be one of the best, smartest, and most accomplished

 "Our guest tonight needs no introduction.
 He is the author of numerous

-Lost Language of Ideograms, and when I say he wrote the book on
+Lost Language of Ideograms, and when I say he wrote the Food on

 The students in the crowd nodded enthusiastically.